scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 <h1>ScriptSharks Origins</h1>

+_**Disclaimer:** This story is told from memory.
+I expect there will be inaccuracies.
+Where appropriate, I've invented code or console transcripts that attempt to represent data lost to time.
+I've recreated them as accurately as I can.
+I aim to tell the truth of my experience, though I cannot guarantee the veracity of every detail._

 Grab a drink, pull up a seat, and I'll tell you the story behind **ScriptSharks.com**.
-I never knew the domain's original owner personally, but he (and his website) changed my life.
+I never knew the domain's original owner personally, but he (and his website) changed my life...
+Though, not in the way one might expect.

-**Disclaimer:** I'm telling this story from memory, supported by whatever evidence I can find online.
-I expect there will be some inaccuracies, and where appropriate, I've invented code-snippets and console logs to fill-in for the originals (which are lost to time).
-I aim to tell the truth of my experience, though I cannot guarantee the veracity of every detail.
+Read on, and you'll understand.

 # Prologue